Suhail79122/Happiness-Predictor/README.md

 Happiness is influenced by multiple economic and social indicators.
 The goal of this project is to build a predictive model that estimates happiness scores based on measurable features.

 ## Dataset
-The dataset includes the following features:
-- GDP per capita
-- Social support
-- Healthy life expectancy
-- Freedom to make life choices
-- Generosity
-- Perceptions of corruption

-Target variable:
+The dataset used in this project is included in this repository:

-- Happiness Score
+- `2020.csv`

+It contains socio-economic features such as GDP per capita, social support, healthy life expectancy, freedom, generosity, and perceptions of corruption, which are used to predict happiness scores.

 ## Methodology
 1. Data loading and preprocessing